 Creativity is in seeing a scene where anyone else will not stop to take in the landscape.
 Seeing a story, while analyzing the foreground and the background, before anyone else sees it.
 Sometimes, a test photograph is enough.
-What the eye sees and what the camera captures are two different stories, and what makes a good photograph is in essence, the ability to find the one story among so many that would appeal to the viewer.
+What the eye sees and what the camera captures are two different stories, and what makes a good photograph is in essence, the ability to find the one story among so many that one photo can tell.

 Every man, whatever his station in life, has a father figure in their lives.
 It could have been a neighbor, an uncle, or even sometimes, mothers who were forced to play both roles.
 For Gicigi, that man is his uncle.

 For me to tell the story of Gicigi’s uncle, you need to imagine a man who looks and sounds like Mbuuugua! from that animated Faiba ad.
 A successful Kikuyu man with a hearty laugh and a brain that works at making everything cost less than it should.
 He ticks nearly all the boxes of stereotypes about older Kikuyu men, including a Kikuyu palace and old cars.

 A man who looks like he has spent his entire life making deals, and everything to him, even a relationship with a child, is a deal to be made.
 You should also, for the next several hundred words, read Gicigi as “Gayshaygay” instead of the urbanite “Geeceegee.”
 That’s how Gicigi’s uncle pronounces his name, and no story about this man would be complete without the deep throaty sound of a Kikuyu man who has lived and thrived in Malindi starting every line with that name.